plus3it/ash-linux-formula/README.md

     - sshpass
     - zeromq3

-##Available Run-modes
-This collection of modules may be applied as either a "run-all" or "individual-run" invocation.
-- Use of the 'runsingly.sh' script will run all of the handlers supplied within this bundle
-- Individual modules may be run by manually running them via the 'salt-call' utility Instructions for both modes are provided later in this document.
-Each mode runs from the commandline writes to standard-out.
-Use the `tee` or other utility to capture this to the log-file.

 ##Configuration
 This README assumes that the Salt packages have been downloaded via the `git` commandline-utility's 'clone' operation.
 This will create an "ash-linux-formula" subdirectory within the directory it is run from.
 It is assumed that this bundle will also be made available via TAR or 'cpio' archive - each should similarly result in the creation of an "ash-linux-formula" subdirectory somewhere on the host system.